SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 > 14.3.1 Average marine acidity (pH) measured at agreed suite of representative sampling stations

 The target is interpreted to cover research that focuses on minimising the impacts of ocean acidification (OA).
-We interpret "address" also as a term meaning to limit/combat.
-We also interpret this to cover research about improving resilience to OA.
+We interpret "address" also as a term meaning to limit/combat, and consider research about improving resilience/reducing vulnerability to OA as relevant, as well as research about what decreases resilience.
+Note that this is quite a strict interpretation - there is much research about understanding and documenting the effects of ocean acidification, but research about *reducing* these effects may be much less.
+The topic approach covers a wider interpretation.

 The general structure is *action + impacts + acidification*.

-*Acidification* terms: `ph` returns results from industrial processes, thus is combined in phrases. `OA` is a common abbreviation (e.g. osteoarthritis) and will find "okadeic acid" (shellfish poisoning) if used alone, hence the `AND ocean$` term (marine is not included, as often use "marine toxin").
-Using all the marine terms (minus "marine") vs. just using `AND ocean$` actually only adds few extra results, many not relevant; likely because "ocean acidification" is a well-established term.
+*Acidification terms*: `ph` returns results from industrial processes, thus is combined in phrases. `OA` is a common abbreviation (e.g. osteoarthritis) and will find "okadeic acid" (shellfish poisoning) if used alone, hence the `AND ocean$` term (marine is not included, as often use "marine toxin").
+Using all the marine terms (minus "marine") vs. just using `AND ocean$` adds almost no extra results (last 5 years); likely because "ocean acidification" is such a well-established term.

-*Impact terms*: In this version, general impact terms are included as these work best with action terms (e.g. `impact*`).
-However, for the topic approach more impact terms should be added, e.g. major biological processes that can be impacted, such as calcification: `"calcif*" OR "decalcif*" OR "calcium carbonate" OR "dissol*" OR "aragonite" OR "calcite" OR "carbonate saturation" OR "extinction" OR "adaptation" OR "adaptive capacity" OR "competition" OR "recruitment" OR "survival" OR "reproduction"`
+*Impact terms*: In this action-approach, only general impact terms are included (e.g. `impact*`) as these work best with action terms (e.g. `reduc*`).
+Terms for specific processes that can be affected are not really needed and can cause noise if trying to limit to research talking about how to *minimise* impacts (e.g. "this can reduce effects of OA on calcification" = minimising impact, but "OA reduces calcification" = just an impact).
+However, for the topic approach, terms for major biological processes that can be impacted are added (`"calcif*" OR "decalcif*" OR "calcium carbonate" OR "dissol*" OR "aragonite" OR "calcite" OR "carbonate saturation" OR "extinction" OR "adaptation" OR "adaptive capacity" OR "competition" OR "recruitment" OR "survival" OR "reproduction"`).

 ``` Ceylon =
 TS =